Calyps0man/rdram-ps3test/README.md

 Example result:

-testing Channel A
+testing Channel A<br>
-Channel A fail rate=0.00%
+Channel A fail rate=0.00%<br>
-Channel A: OK
+Channel A: OK<br>
-testing Channel B
+testing Channel B<br>
-Channel B fail rate=8.35%
+Channel B fail rate=8.35%<br>
-Channel B: FAIL
+Channel B: FAIL<br>
-failed to initialize memory: InitRDRAM returned -9
+failed to initialize memory: InitRDRAM returned -9<br>

 A failed channel does not always mean that the RDRAM chip itself is defective.
 The failure may also be caused by bad solder joints, damaged traces, unstable power, missing signals or a fault in the memory controller.

 Requirements:

--A backward-compatible PS3 with PS2 hardware
+-A backward-compatible PS3 with PS2 hardware<br>
--CFW or a suitable development environment
+-CFW or a suitable development environment<br>
--devblind or similar tool to enable writing to dev folder -EEGS Uart
+-devblind or similar tool to enable writing to dev folder<br>
+-EEGS Uart<br>
--A compatible ps2_emu.self
+-A compatible ps2_emu.self<br>

 Installation:

--Before doing anything, solder EEGS Uart according to the pictures.
+-Before doing anything, solder EEGS Uart according to the pictures.<br>
--Run devblind and enable it.
+-Run devblind and enable it.<br>
--Go to devblind folder through Irisman or any other file manager, locate ps2emu folder and replace ps2_emu.self file.
+-Go to devblind folder through Irisman or any other file manager, locate ps2emu folder and replace ps2_emu.self file.<br>
--Optionally restart the system.
+-Optionally restart the system.<br>
--Open Serial terminal using program such as Putty, use 38400 baud.
+-Open Serial terminal using program such as Putty, use 38400 baud.<br>
--Run a ps2 game and it should print if your memory is
+-Run a ps2 game and it should print if your memory is Ok or not. <br>

 Credits: